-Objective а r С Deliverable Target Measure Timeline Goal link Enhancing management and operational capacity • • • Technical officers are engaged (building and maintaining partnerships) through advisory committee meeting.
+Objective а r С Deliverable Target Measure Timeline Goal link Enhancing management and • • • Technical officers are engaged (building and maintaining partnerships) through advisory committee meeting.
 Four (4) meetings per year with active sharing of knowledge, experience and building regional network.
 Representation and participation.
-Quarterly of local government • • • Disseminating information to ensure timely awareness of emerging issues and opportunities.
+Quarterly operational capacity of local government • • • Disseminating information to ensure timely awareness of emerging issues and opportunities.
 Information is shared in a timely manner to the relevant network.
 Quantitative audit as required.
-As required Promote and support professional development • • Technical officers have opportunities to share and learn from regional peers.
+Economic Development Group e-Newsletter As required Promote and support professional development • • Technical officers have opportunities to share and learn from regional peers.
 Advisory Committee meetings allow the opportunity to share or seek advice.
 Quantitative audit as required on minutes of meetings.
 Quarterly amongst staff • • Identify and or facilitate regional training and skill development where appropriate.
 Advisory Committee meetings.
 Collate and report training events and attendance.
-Annually Identify sleeper and future issues/opportunities which will have an impact on the region. • • • Plan/prepare responses as directed by the FNQROC Board.
+As required Identify sleeper and future issues/opportunities which will have an impact on the region. • • • Plan/prepare responses as directed by the FNQROC Board.
 FNQROC Board is aware of opportunities and risks.
 Number of issues/opportunities not reported to the Board.
 As required Advise and lead the FNQROC on policy and procedures. • • • Advisory committee direction/advice to FNQROC and FNQROC directive to Advisory Committee.
 That issues/points for noting are clearly articulated to the FNQROC Board.
 Advisory committees address the directives or requests.
 FNQROC Board are informed through the Board meetings.
 Directives are followed through to a resolution.
-As required Engage external parties - LGAQ - State - Fed - other • • • Developing relationships with external parties to develop two way communications (shared knowledge and regional impact understanding).
+As required Engage external parties - LGAQ - State - Fed - RTO/LTOs • • • Developing relationships with external parties to develop two way communications (shared knowledge and regional impact understanding).
 Develop positive relationships and understanding of policy development and drivers.
 External parties attending forums as invited.
-As required Advisory Committee specific projects • • Assisting councils in the development and delivery of regionally relevant projects.
+Representative at TTNQ Regional Tourism Meetings As required Advisory Committee specific projects • • Assisting councils in the development and delivery of regionally relevant projects.
 Projects are undertaken that support regionally relevant outcomes.
 Project is owned and implemented by councils.
 As directed by FNQROC